On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

-Along with above settings we will consider also a setting with complex John mapping.
-If $\tilde C\in \Bbb C^2$ is a biquadratic complex curve (i.e. one-dimensional complex variety \re{2_2F}) then it is fulfilled the property of type \ref{CoDom}:
+Along with the above settings, we will consider also a setting with the complex John mapping.
+For a biquadratic complex curve (i.e. one-dimensional complex variety \re{2_2F}) $\tilde C\in \Bbb C^2$, we will assume that it is a satisfied property of type \ref{CoDom}: